coderedcorp/cr/CONTRIBUTING.md

 openssl pkcs12 -export -in .\CERTIFICATE.crt -inkey .\PRIVATE_KEY.pem -out codered.pfx
 ```

+These certificate files are accessible in our private SharePoint.

 Next, open the "Developer PowerShell" or "Developer Command Prompt" and sign the binary using the PFX file and its password.
 When signing, also timestamp it using Sectigo's server.

 ```